rein-dc/inception/README.md

 # inception
-This has moved to GitLab
+This has moved to GitLab.
+See https://gitlab.com/rein.dapp/inception